How Much Do You Know About Your Options for Life Jacket Material?International Standards, Marine SafetyMar 16, 2020

 Life jackets, or personal floatation devices (PFDs), play a critical role in the safety and survival of those who play and work on the water.
-PFDs are required by law to meet stringent performance criteria, and this includes the materials they are constructed from.
+PFDs are required by law to meet stringent performance criteria, and this includes the life jacket material they are constructed from.

 Most PFDs are constructed using nylon or polyester fabrics of varying weights (measured in Dtex) that are coated on one or two sides with Thermoplastic Polyurethane (TPU) – a strong, transparent polymer that is highly customizable.